zenml-io/zenml/README.md

 - Create a [Feature Request](https://github.com/zenml-io/zenml/issues/new/choose) in the [GitHub board](https://github.com/zenml-io/zenml/issues).
 - Start a thread in our [Slack channel](https://zenml.io/slack-invite).

-## 🚧 What we're working on

-We recently rewrote the entire code base, and are now incrementally adding back in some of the features we previously supported.
-Get a full overview of what's coming by checking out the Roadmap, but in the short term we're currently working hard to support:

-- Standard interfaces aka our higher-level API.
-- Individual step interfaces like `PreprocessorStep`, `TrainerStep`, `DeployerStep` etc. need to be rewritten from within the new paradigm.
-- A proper production setup with Kubeflow running in the cloud.
-- A simple way to switch between your local environment and the cloud.

-# ❓ FAQ

-**Q: Why did you build ZenML?**

-We built it because we scratched our own itch while deploying multiple ML models in production for the last 4 years.
-Our team struggled to find a simple yet production-ready solution whilst developing large-scale ML pipelines, and built a solution for it that we are now proud to share with all of you!

-**Q: Can I integrate my own, custom processing backend?**

-Absolutely.
-We have a clever design for [our integration interfaces](https://github.com/zenml-io/zenml/tree/main/src/zenml/integrations), so you can simply add your own!

-**Q: I would like a more convenient way to collaborate with my team!**

-Fear not, we’re building a [ZenML Cloud](https://zenml.io/cloud/) offering.
-Workloads will still be running under your control, and we don’t get access to your actual data, but we’ll be your centralized pipeline registry and metadata store.
-And we’ll throw in a nice UI, too.
-Sign up for [our newsletter](https://zenml.io/newsletter/) to stay in the loop!

-**Q: I would like to contribute to the repo.**

-Great to hear!
-Please check out [our contribution guidelines](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md), or simply hop on over to our Slack and chat us up :).

-**Q: My question is not answered yet!**

-Then connect with us using Slack - simply [join us via this invite](https://zenml.io/slack-invite/).

 # 🙋‍♀️ Contributing & Community

 We would love to develop ZenML together with our community!
 Check our [Contributing Guide](CONTRIBUTING.md) for more details on how best to contribute.